“What’s the name of your business?”

 - Pro Squat Suits

-How to Pick the Right Business Name
+Which is the Right Business Name for Me?

 - How does the name explain your value proposition?